the Dwitw teaching collective meets once monthly from 7-9PM.

 WHAT IS THE DWITW TEACHING COLLECTIVE?

 DWITW Teaching Collective is a group of women from the greater DWITW community who gather together to grow in the practice of understanding and teaching the Bible.
 We believe God has called and commissioned all of us to make disciples and teach his commands (Matt.
 28:19-20).
-Teaching Collective is a place for these like-minded women to pray together, encourage each other, share resources and have safe opportunities to practice teaching.
+Teaching Collective is a safe place for these like-minded women to practice teaching, encourage each other and share resources.

 WHO IS THE TEACHING COLLECTIVE FOR?